 Safety of the Rim: Vinyl wraps keep the original rims safe from wear and tear, increasing the value of your vehicle.

-Personal Appearance: A vinyl wrap can be wrapped to your desired color and appearance, which attracts customers looking for a unique appearance.
+Personal Appearance: A vinyl wrap can be wrapped to your desired color and finishes like gloss, matte, or metallic, attracting customers looking for a unique appearance.

 Tips on How to Make Cars with Vinyl Rims Last Longer